Canada Day

 Connecting communities

 Celebrate and connect with our families, neighbours and friends!
-There’s something for everyone at our 3 free Canada Day celebrations that showcases the best of Burnaby’s incredible diverse community.
+There’s something for everyone at our 3 free Canada Day celebrations that showcase the best of Burnaby’s incredible diverse community.
 Join us for multicultural entertainment, games, activities, food, live performances and fireworks!

 Edmonds Plaza and Park